adjust/android_sdk/README.md

 It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
 In the resulting callback this placeholder would be replaced with the Google Play Services ID  of the current device.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

 You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

 #### <a id="partner-parameters">Partner parameters

-You can also add parameters to be transmitted to network partners, for the integrations that have been activated in your adjust dashboard.
+You can also add parameters to be transmitted to network partners, which have been activated in your adjust dashboard.

 This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter`